amiroff/NextBook/content/intro/index.md

 With the advantages of [Next.js](https://nextjs.com) and [React](https://reactjs.org), anything fancy (grading, level switching...) can be added along the way.

+## What's New In NextBook 3.0?

+This release contains major speed improvements and backwards **incompatible** changes.
+Most of these come from MDX2 removing some functionality and other old libraries still not supporting ES modules.

+- Migrated to `next-mdx-remote v.4` which now uses `MDX2`.
+This has some speed improvements and stricter MDX syntax checking.
+See [MDX2](https://mdxjs.com/blog/v2/)
+- Replaced some custom incompatible markdown plugins with MDX counterparts.
+These are:
+    - Subscript: was `~`, became `<sub>` tag.
+    - Superscript: was `^`, became `<sup>` tag.
+    - Mark (higlight): was `==`, became `<mark>` tag.
+    - `Accordion` and `Tabs` components.
+See related documentation.
+- Removed functionality
+    - Indented code.
+This was removed from `MDX2`.
+Use other ways to define fenced code blocks.
+    - Linking with angle brackets: This was removed from `MDX2`.
+Use other ways to define links.

 ## What's New In NextBook 2.0?

 - Support for multiple books in one project.